-The adventures of Anforth the racoon, Flutesam the otter, Crow the crow, and their new friend Ru-Shi the racoon continue!
+The adventures of Anforth the racoon, Flutesam the otter, Crow the crow, and their new friend Ru-Shi the racoon continue in the second book of the Inner Islands Trilogy!
 They are asked by the Council of Elders and Youngers to open up trade between the Inner Islands and the creatures who live near the Drowned City on the mainland, and while doing so encounter undersea adventures and things that go bump in the night!

 Could those things be human?